 Installation

-Install binaries using conda
+1. Install pre-built binaries using conda (Recommended)

 Conda is not only useful to manage python environments but can also be used as a user space package manager.
 Dates in the tag (for eg. 2020.07.23.dev0) are from the developer branch.
 Please use released tags for stability.

-We have four different packages available:
+- We have four different packages available:

 Package